Kalie Fallon, Ohio State University

 As an intern, I continue to develop important life skills such as time management and communication.
 Equally important, I have met so many amazing people who continue to impress me with their work ethic and passion.
 Defend Our Future has given me both an outlet for my passion as well as practice with a professional experience that I will cherish for many years to come.
 If you have even the slightest interest in fighting climate change and making a difference in the world, an internship with Defend Our Future is the perfect opportunity for you.

-Anna Smoot, Ohio State University
+Jordan Smoot, Ohio State University

-My name is Anna Smoot and I am a second-year student studying Political Science and Environment, Economy, Development and Sustainability (EEDS) at Ohio State University.
+My name is Jordan Smoot and I am a second-year student studying Political Science and Environment, Economy, Development and Sustainability (EEDS) at Ohio State University.
 In the Fall of 2016, I was walking across campus with my headphones on and my head down.
 I was doing my best to avoid the onslaught of canvassers in my path, when a single word on a clipboard caught my eye: climate.

 I yanked my headphones out as a Defend Our Future organizer walked in my direction and engaged me in a conversation about “voting for climate.”
 I never knew that getting involved with an organization like Defend Our Future could be so simple.
 From that moment forward, I was hooked on fighting for action on climate change.